 Our Board of Directors is responsible for overseeing our risk management process.
 The Board focuses on our general risk management strategy, the most significant risks facing us, and oversees the implementation of risk mitigation strategies by management.
 The Board administers its oversight function directly as a whole and through its standing committees that address risks inherent in their respective areas of oversight.
-For example, our Audit Committee reviews matters that could have a significant impact on our financial statements.
-Our Compensation Committee is responsible for overseeing risks relating to our compensation plans, policies, and practices.
-Our Nominating and ESG Committee is responsible for overseeing risks related to certain corporate governance practices and overseeing our ESG strategy and progress.
+For example, the full Board is generally responsible for overseeing the Company's legal, regulatory and ethical compliance, including the procedures in place to enforce the Code of Conduct, as well as risks relating to data privacy, technology and information security, including cyber security.
+Our Audit Committee is responsible for overseeing risks relating to our compensation plans, policies, and practices.
+Our Nominating and ESG Committee is responsible for overseeing risks relating to certain corporate governance practices and overseeing our ESG strategy and progress.